lakkatv/lakka-website/content/articles/2016/03/20/new-release-udoo-and-rpi3-support.md

 ## Other ports

-I've spend some time on the Odroid-C2 port, but it is far from being ready yet.
+I've spend some time on the Odroid-C2 port, but it is far from finished.
 I'm still stuck with u-boot and Retroarch compilation.

 The OrangePi PC port finally compiles, but doesn't boot yet.
 I should receive an OPiPC soon to troubleshoot that.